typectx/typectx/packages/docs/docs/guides/react-context-alternative.md

 }
 ```

--   **React Context alternative** - All you can achieve with React Context can be achieved using Typearch's API:
+-   **React Context alternative** - All you can achieve with React Context can be achieved using typectx's API:

     -   `createContext()` → define a new resource with `asResource()`
     -   `useContext()` → access it through supplies with `$(someContextResourceSupplier).unpack()`